Glossary

 Efficiency

-The absolute efficiency is defined as the amount of the incident flux that is diffracted into a given diffraction order.
 The relative efficiency is related to the reflectance of a mirror, coated with the same material as the grating, and it should be noted that the relative efficiency is always higher than the absolute efficiency.
+Spectrogon use absolute efficiency.

 Littrow configuration